simonspa/corryvreckan/src/modules/GenericAlgorithm/README.md

 **Status**: Functional

 #### Description
-This algorithm takes data from a Timepix3 device from the clipboard and plots the pixel hit positions.
-This is to be a template to easy create other algorithms for Corryvreckan.
+This module takes data from a Timepix3 device from the clipboard and plots the pixel hit positions.
+This is to be a template to easy create other modules for Corryvreckan.

 #### Parameters
 No parameters are used from the configuration file.